yli-yasir/Learn-Board/README.md

 `authorName`: String (name of author,this is to show a name without having to issue a second query)

-`authorPageId`: ObjectId (value of _id of author,this is readable by all, it will be used to make a link to the authors profile page)
+`authorStitchUserId`: ObjectId (value of _id of r,this is readable by all, it will be used to make a link to the authors profile page)

 `city` : String